Easy and festive, this Snow Capped Cranberry Bundt Cake is light and moist, filled with cranberries and warm spices.

 - The icing is essentially just a light buttercream (light on the butter) that is mixed to just a tad thinner than you would use to frost a cake.
 Spoon it in a ring on top, then use the back of a spoon to push it in “big drips” (or snow drifts :) over the edges a bit.

 This cake sat on my counter not very well covered for several days and held its own really well.
-It would also freeze well if you wanted to make it ahead.
+It would also freeze well (unglazed) if you wanted to make the cake part ahead.

 Ingredients